bNesisDeveloper/bNesis/Docs/Services/Box/HowToAddApplication.md

 ![image009](https://raw.githubusercontent.com/bNesisDeveloper/bNesis/master/Docs/Services/Box/image009.png)

-9. In the next window you can click on the link “Skip this and go straight to Box”.
+9. In the next window you can click on the link â€œSkip this and go straight to Boxâ€.

 ![image010](https://raw.githubusercontent.com/bNesisDeveloper/bNesis/master/Docs/Services/Box/image010.png)